Kayvin59/wormhole-peridot/backend/README.md

 This repository contains the Peridot Wormhole contracts.

+# Note

+We have simulated and tested the transactions as thoroughly as we can in a simulated environment.
+Eventho the contracts have all worked in our simulation (thanks tenderly) the actual Wormhole Relayer is rather picky as we have experienced.
+It can be that the contracts therefore weirdly enough don't receive the messages.
+We have had several hours texting and talking to Wormhole Teammembers to figure out this isssue, up until the Submission Date.
+We want to thank you for your time and patience and we hope that we can solve these issues also after the hackathon together.

 ## Explanation

 The Peridot Wormhole contracts are responsible for sending and receiving FFTs across chains from the source chain Ethereum to other chains.
 It is also possible to participate in the IFO on Ethereum from other chains while the IFO runs.